mrhaseeb-code/django-fyp/README.md

 # django-fyp
-A Final Year Project for Photography Studio where users can view and book packages
+A Final Year Project for Photography Studio where users can view and book packages- Front End